6 Best Neobanking for November 2025

 Risk Factors

-- High competition in digital banking and personal finance apps
+- High competition in digital banking

-- Regulatory scrutiny of alternative lending models
+- Regulatory scrutiny of fintech business models

-NOW Inc. (DNOW)
+Stock #5: NOW Inc. (DNOW)

 | Metric | Value |